 In April 2017 the Council adopted the Making Whanganui Visible Regeneration Strategy(PDF, 30MB).

 The Strategy sets out a vision for the town centre and identifies actions and initiatives to deliver this vision, set out in the strategy as an implementation plan (see Section 15).

 A Town Centre Steering Committee comprising local Councillors, community members, Mainstreet Whanganui, Whanganui & Partners, local iwi and Council officers is overseeing and delivering the implementation plan.

 Ellen Young, who is involved in Progress Castlecliff, has been contracted by the Council to charge ahead with a variety of projects for the Town Centre Regeneration, the first which is a ‘Little Park’, which was in installed in Victoria Avenue in April 2018.

 Whanganui Walls was Whanganui's inaugural street art festival.
 The event was held in March 2019 and welcomed 8 international and NZ based professional street artists to Whanganui to inject their creativity into the centre of town.
 The event created an incredible amount of activity and vibrancy and has made walking through our lower blocks a magical experience.
 The event also saw local budding artists have the opportunity to be mentored by the experts and they even got to paint a piece of their own.
-We look forward to bring this event to Whanganui again in 2020.

 The Conversation Station